InnoBridge/memoizedsingleton/README.md

 yarn add @innobridge/memoizedsingleton
 ```

-The library targets Node.js 20+ (or any runtime that supports the Node 22 compatibility line) and ships ESM and CJS bundles, so it works out of the box in most modern TypeScript setups.
+The library targets Node.js 20 and newer, and ships ESM and CJS bundles, so it works out of the box in most modern TypeScript setups.

 ## Decorators